Daniel Pérez Fernández

 Summer scholarship awarded to the students holding the best academic

-records in STEM fields to spend two weeks in the University Carlos
+records in STEM fields to spend two weeks in the Carlos III

-III of Madrid, learning advanced computer assisted design concepts,
+University of Madrid, learning advanced computer-aided design (CAD)

-useful for later stages of their career.
-(Madrid, Jul 2016).
+concepts, useful for later stages of their career (Madrid, Jul

 Python and Microsoft Office: Multiple Python and Microsoft Office certificates available on demand.